Month: September 2018

 When it comes to hiring the right commercial electrician to carry out work at your business premises, there are a number of important factors to consider which will ensure that the work is carried out as smoothly as possible.

-Here we offer some tips to help you find the right commercial electrician for your project.
+Here at DRF Electrical, we offer some tips to help you find the right commercial electrician for your project.

 It’s really important that you choose contractor who is properly trained and experienced in commercial electrical work.
 Ask to see their qualifications and evidence of membership of associations or trade bodies, such as the electrical inspection organisation NICEIC, or the Electrical Contractors Association for England and Wales (ECA).
 Ensure that they have a full health and safety policy and comprehensive insurance covering both public and product liability.
 Any work they carry out must also be commissioned and tested according to British Standards and adhering to the electrical code of practice.